souldern/souldern.github.io/chapel/next-chapter/index.md

 support a wider variety of activities and uses.
 This would also avoid conflict between the two buildings.

+**The Chapel**

-**The Chapel**, being a smaller more intimate venue is better suited to host fixed activities such as Sunday School, youth club, toddlers group, sports and social club, occasional Chapel events and after Church gatherings.
+ :  being a smaller more intimate venue is better suited to
+    host fixed activities such as Sunday School, youth club, toddlers group, sports and social club, occasional Chapel events and after Church gatherings.

     This option would also enable the Chapel to become the new base for a permanent village reading room and to establish a central archive for the many village photos, maps and documents we collectively wish to retain.

+**The Village Hall**

-**The Village Hall**, with its larger capacity and ample car parking, would be more focussed on larger gatherings, classes and external bookings.
+ :  with its larger capacity and ample car
+    parking, would be more focussed on larger gatherings, classes and external bookings.

-Historically, management groups have grappled with the task of raising the finances required to maintain community assets and to cover the day to day running costs.
+    Historically, management groups have grappled
+    with the task of raising the finances required to maintain community assets and to cover the day to day running costs.
 It is proposed that to overcome this hurdle, parishioners will be invited to become members of a village society and pay an annual subscription which will cover entrance and use of both venues, (membership terms and conditions of which are still to be agreed).
 Subscriptions for corporate and not for profit organisations will also be available, plus additional income from external bookings.

+## Frequently Aked Questions (FAQ) {#faq}

+**The First Question**

+: The first answer

+**The Second Question**

+: The second answer

 We would really value your input, ideas and thoughts on how the Chapel might be repurposed.
 You can email us via [ChapelProject@souldern.org](mailto:ChapelProject@souldern.org)

-## Frequently Aked Questions (FAQ) {#faq}

 ![](image353.jpg)